Mohamed Ali Palace in Manial: Home of the King Who Never Was

 The King Who Never Was

-Prince Mohammed Ali was notoriously known as the ‘King Who Never Was’ due to the fact that he served as crown prince three times.
+Prince Mohamed Ali was notoriously known as the ‘King Who Never Was’ due to the fact that he served as crown prince three times.

 He became a crown prince for the third during the reign of King Farouk until the king eventually had a son, Prince Ahmed Fouad II.

-In 1954, Prince Mohammed Ali moved to Lausanne, Switzerland at the age of eighty, and he left a will stating that he wanted to be buried in Egypt.
-He died in 1955 in Lausanne, Switzerland, and was buried in Hosh al-Basha, a mausoleum for the Royal Family of Muhammad Ali Pasha in the Southern Cemetery in Cairo.
+In 1954, Prince Mohamed Ali moved to Lausanne, Switzerland at the age of eighty, and he left a will stating that he wanted to be buried in Egypt.
+He died in 1955 in Lausanne, Switzerland, and was buried in Hosh al-Basha, a mausoleum for the Royal Family of Mohamed Ali Pasha in the Southern Cemetery in Cairo.

 Opening Times and Tickets